HuaixiangLi/HuaixiangLi.github.io/_pages/about.md

 #  Wellcome！

 I am **Huaixiang Li**, an undergraduate student in **Chemical Engineering** at **Kunming University of Science and Technology**.
 My research focuses on **heterogeneous catalysis**, with particular interests in **light alkane dehydrogenation**, **CO<sub>2</sub> conversion**, **defect-controlled metal oxide catalysts**, and **in-situ spectroscopic characterization**.

-My current work centers on the rational design of non-noble metal catalysts by regulating active-site structure, surface defects, and metal–support interactions.
+My current work centers on the rational design of non-noble metal catalysts by regulating active-site structures, surface defects, and metal–support interactions.
 I am especially interested in understanding how local coordination environments and electronic structures influence catalytic activity, selectivity, and long-term stability under reaction conditions.
+You can find my CV here: [Huaixiang Li's Curriculum Vitae](/files/CV-Huaixiang-Li.pdf).
+For academic discussions or potential research collaborations, please feel free to contact me by email.

 # 🔥 News